Index:

 Owing to my detour through art school, I was trying to reconcile my love for fine art, in all its diversity, with my fertile imagination.
 Simultaneously, the art world had become hostile to not only figurative art by 1987, but to anyone like myself.
 Withdrawing from a community to which I never once professed an allegiance posed no hardship.

 By 1990 I was not only disenchanted, but directionless.
-Comic book art ended up being easier to make, easier to store, and a better fit for my talents during this decade—at least until I had said all I wanted to say with this art form.
+Comic book art ended up being easier to make, easier to store, and a better fit for my talents during this decade.

 Where Figure-Abstraction does not Translate: Factors influencing my lack of success as an artist are discussed in several places throughout this website, and here is one more: Apart from Robert Williams’ parody of modern art tropes in his early low brow paintings, few Pop Surrealists stray into these dim recesses of academic formalism.
 They feel more comfortable with vintage commercial illustration as a starting place, and perhaps harbor some prejudice against those who have MFA degrees in painting.

 The Low Brow movement was—and is—hard-core figurative.
-I fully understood this philosophy in 1998 when I first exhibited with this group of artists.
-From my standpoint, I was figurative, for all practical purposes.
+I understood this philosophy in 1998 when I first exhibited with this group of artists, and from my standpoint I was figurative, for all practical purposes.
 No difficulty presented itself in my mind, although, as someone with autism, I am often the last person to read the room.

 It is possible that my art was quietly rejected in 2002 because of my use of “fine arts” as a framing device.
 Nonetheless, some Pop Surrealist works from this time show clear postmodern influences in styling, especially in the paintings of The Clayton Brothers and Camille Rose Garcia.
 A key difference is that figure/ground principles are less violated in their works than in mine.
 In-between experimentations never err in my favor in any creative pursuit, and here was no exception.